StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/SKSettings/renderMultisample.md

 ---
 layout: default
 title: SKSettings.renderMultisample
 description: If you know in advance that you need this feature, this setting allows you to set Renderer.Multisample before initialization.
 This avoids creating and discarding a large and unnecessary swapchain object.
-Default value is 1.
+Leave this at 0 to use the default, which is 4.
 ---
 # [SKSettings]({{site.url}}/preview/Pages/StereoKit/SKSettings.html).renderMultisample